QasimQureshi/laddu-netlify/site/content/_index.md

     Laddu aims to take online-dating offline and in doing so, create a progressive space for marriage-minded Muslims to meet.
 Our app enables Muslims globally to connect in person and offline through tailored events.
-    The app is currently being alpha tested, but event registration is open in Lahore.
+    The app is currently being alpha tested, but event registration is open for Lahore.
 image: /img/jumbotron_new.jpg
 intro: